 Chi Alpha Epsilon (XAE) is the national honor society for opportunity program students.
+XAE was formed to recognize the academic achievement of students admitted to colleges and universities through non-traditional criteria/opportunity programs, such as HCCC's Educational Opportunity Fund (EOF) program.
 The HCCC XAE Delta Nu chapter was chartered in May 2009.
-XAE was formed to recognize the academic achievement of students admitted to colleges and universities through non-traditional criteria/opportunity programs, such as HCCC's Educational Opportunity Fund program.
-Dr. Elbert M. Saddler, Ph.D., founded Chi Alpha Epsilon in 1990 at West Chester University of Pennsylvania, and there are now over 110 chapters in the United States.
+Dr. Elbert M. Saddler, Ph.D. founded Chi Alpha Epsilon in 1990 at West Chester University of Pennsylvania, and there are now over 110 chapters in the United States.
 A private initiation ceremony includes a certificate, cord, and ritual materials for each inductee.
 The public pinning portion of the XAE induction takes place immediately after the private ceremony.
-Eligible students must be full-time and hold a 3.0 cumulative GPA for two consecutive semesters.
+Eligible students must be full-time and hold a 3.0 cumulative GPA for two consecutive semesters and a member of HCCC's EOF program.

-National Society of Leadership and Success (NSLS) is the nation's largest leadership honor society.
+National Society of Leadership and Success (NSLS) is the nation's largest leadership honor society with chapters at over 700 college campuses.
 NSLS aims to build leaders of tomorrow by helping people discover and achieve their goals.
 The Society offers life-changing lectures from the nation's leading presenters and a community where like-minded, success-oriented individuals come together and help one another succeed.
 The Society also serves as a powerful force of good in the greater community by encouraging and organizing action to better the world.
-HCCC's chapter of NSLS was founded in December 2013.
+HC-CC's chapter of NSLS was chartered in December 2013.
 Eligible students must have completed at least 12 semester hours of college credit, passed CSS-100, and have a minimum GPA of 2.5.